UDF lawmakers walk out of Kerala Assembly over arrest of Sabarinadhan | Law-Order

 - India

-A day after Congress leader K S Sabarinadhan was arrested in connection with the in-flight protest against Kerala Chief Minister Pinarayi Vijayan, the opposition UDF on Wednesday tried to raise the issue in the Assembly, but the speaker did not allow their notice for adjournment motion citing House rules, following which they staged a walk-out.
+A day after Congress leader K S Sabarinadhan was arrested in connection with the in-flight protest against Kerala Chief Minister Pinarayi Vijayan, the opposition UDF on Wednesday tried to raise the issue in the Assembly, but the Speaker denied permission to table a motion to adjourn the House to debate, citing rules, following which they staged a walk-out.

 Alleging that the police tried to mislead even the court and arrested the former MLA slapping serious charges, Shafi Parambil (Congress) sought a notice for an adjournment motion demanding a discussion over the matter during the Zero Hour.